 “Are you bored with life?
 Then throw yourself into some work you believe in with all your heart, live for it, die for it, and you will find happiness that you had thought could never be yours.” ~ Dale Carnegie

 Studies have shown that only 3% of the population of US sets goals and that 3 % are among the wealthiest and most prosperous people in the country.
 I do not know what the percent in the world is but I will assume is lower than that.

 So why is it that people don’t set goals, especially when we know that those who do set goals are in a place where we will all want to be?

-You have no idea how much we can discover about ourselves once we take the time to write our thoughts and our dreams down on a peace of paper.
+You have no idea how much we can discover about ourselves once we take the time to write our thoughts and our dreams down on a piece of paper.
 It is a really powerful and magical simple technique.

 “To be all we can be we must dream of being more.
 To do all that is possible, we must attempt the impossible.” ~ Care Robin

 There are so many things we don’t know about ourselves, about life, about what is possible and what is not possible, about what we can/can’t do, and most of us choose to believe everything other people tell us to believe without questioning a single word.

 I remember when I was a little girl, I had a very strong belief that grown-ups, especially the elders, had the answers to all of my questions and I believed everything they told me as being true, not questioning a single word.